Christmas Island Facts

 Christmas Island Physical Description

-First of all, regardless of its distinctiveness, Christmas Island nevertheless remains a physically small location.
-The quite irregularly shaped island only has a total area of roughly 52 sq mi (135 sq km).
-However, its unique shape gives it an impressive total of 86.3 mi (138.9 km) of coastline.
+Regardless of its unquestioned visual distinctiveness, Christmas Island nevertheless is a physically small location.
+The highly irregularly shaped island only possesses a total area of roughly 52 sq mi (135 sq km).
+Its unique shape covers an impressive total of 86.3 mi (138.9 km) of coastline.

-Furthermore, the entire island actually comprises the roughly flat summit of an enormous undersea volcano.
-Additionally, the total height of this huge mountain equals roughly 14,800 ft (4,500 m).
-But the highest point on Christmas Island itself only reaches about 1,184 ft (361 m) above sea level.
+Astoundingly, the entire island actually comprises the roughly flat summit of an undersea volcano.
+The total height of this huge mountain equals about 14,800 ft (4,500 m).
+But the highest measured point on this marvel of geology itself only reaches approximately 1,184 ft (361 m) above sea level.

-Given that it originally formed as a volcano, areas of basalt still lie exposed.
-However, the majority of the surface rock actually consists of limestone.
-This surface area itself actually represents an enormous accumulation due to extreme long-term coral growth.
+Given that the beautiful site originally formed as a volcano, areas of basalt still lie exposed in places.
+The majority of the surface rock, though, actually consists of limestone.
+This surface area itself actually represents an enormous accumulation of coral due to extreme long-term growth.

-In addition, extremely steep cliffs line much of the coastline.
-These, in turn, give way to a central plateau.
-Outward, a narrow, but quite dangerous coral reef surrounds virtually the entire island.
-This often poses a severe hazard to ships.
+Extremely steep cliffs also line much of the coastline of Christmas Island.
+These formations, in turn, give way to a largely central plateau.
+Outward, a narrow, but nevertheless quite dangerous coral reef surrounds virtually the entire island.
+This natural feature often poses a severe hazard to ships.

 Christmas Island Location, Climate, Flora, and Fauna

-Firstly, the beautiful Christmas Island forms a remote external territory of the country of Australia.
-However, it lies roughly 960 mi (1,550 km) northwest from the closest point of the Australian mainland.
-It lies in the Indian Ocean, about 220 mi (350 km) south of Sumatra and Java.
+More precisely, though, this product of long-term natural actions lies situated roughly 960 mi (1,550 km) northwest of the closest point of the mainland of the above-mentioned mainland.
+That setting places it inside the Indian Ocean, roughly about 220 mi (350 km) south of Sumatra and Java.

 Features Sharing Its Region

-Check out our other articles on 6 Mysterious Natural Phenomena, Dragon Moray Eel, Rhine Falls, Plumed midge-orchid, Mongolian Wild Horse, Limnonectes larvaepartus, Sapphire Tower, Long-Finned Pilot Whale
+Check out our other articles on 6 Mysterious Natural Phenomena, Dragon Moray Eel, Rhine Falls, Plumed midge-orchid, Mongolian Wild Horse, Limnonectes larvaepartus, Sapphire Tower

 Leave a Reply